cjm715/mgym/README.md

         break
 ```

-## How are Multi-agent environments different than Single-agent environments?
+## How are multi-agent environments different than single-agent environments?

 When dealing with multiple agents, the environment must communicate which agent(s)
 can act at each time step.
 This information must be incorporated into observation space.